mistersingh179/bw-dashboard/README.md

 - write top level job which spits out other jobs for smaller things
 - should we do mass insert of webpages rather than 1 at a time
 - if we design onboarding insertion to happen together then we don't need to insert & then read and thus don't need indexes fo this read as they are not the same as when we do impressions

+## Pending later things
+- refresh data
+  - fetch html of existing html pages which have changed ??
+  - update the lastModifiedAt of Webpage, currently limited as the createMany does not have on conflict update option
+  - fetch newer webpages of existing websites
+  - fetch webpages of new websites
+- make edit & create use separate forms rather than sharing one or merge typescript types on functions
+- make index for to manage all middleware exports
+- add validations to campaign form e.g. requiredCssSelector, url etc.
+- setup wild card for categories on a campaign. this enables a campaign to run on all categories
+  - need to also support pages which have no categories

 ## Pending – improve advertisements page
 - allow editing advertisement text